-A California Historical Resources Information System records search was conducted by Dudek at the SCCIC on July 25, 2017 in order to determine potential impacts associated with tribal cultural resources.
-This search encompassed a 900-foot radius beyond the Project Site and also extended a full 4,200-feet to the southwest.
-The records search included a review of mapped prehistoric, historic, and built environment resources; Department of Parks and Recreation Site Records; technical reports: ethnographic references; historical maps; the National Register of Historic Places; California Register of Historical Resources; the California Historic Property Data File; and the lists of California State Historical Landmarks and California Points of Historical Interest; and the Archaeological Determinations of Eligibility.
-Pertinent academic and ethnographic literature was also reviewed for information pertaining to past Native American use of the Project Site.
-Pursuant to AB 52, California Native American Tribes were notified and provided an opportunity to request consultation in order to address potential impacts associated with Native American resources.
-In addition, an SLF search was conducted by the NAHC to determine the presence of any recorded tribal cultural resources on the Project Site.
+A California Historical Resources Information System records search was conducted for the Project Site and surrounding quarter mile area to determine potential impacts associated with tribal cultural resources.
+The records search included a review of mapped prehistoric, historic, and built environment resources; Department of Parks and Recreation Site Records; technical reports: ethnographic references; historical maps; the California Historic Property Data File; the National Register of Historic Places, California Register of Historical Resources, California State Historical Landmarks, and California Points of

+Historical Interest listings; and the Archaeological Determinations of Eligibility.
+Pertinent academic and ethnographic literature was also reviewed for information pertaining to past Native American use of the Project area.
+Pursuant to AB 52, the City mailed out Project notification letters to applicable Native American Tribes as specified by NAHC.
+In addition, a Sacred Lands Files search was conducted by the NAHC to determine the presence of any recorded tribal cultural resources on the Project Site.

 c.
+Analysis of Project Impacts

-Project Design Features
+(1) Project Design Features